 You may exchange all or a portion of your shares in one Fund for shares in another Fund.
 Exchanges will be executed on the basis of the relative net asset value of the shares exchanged.
 An exchange will be considered a sale for U.S. federal income tax purposes, and you may therefore realize a gain or loss for U.S. federal income tax purposes as a result of an exchange.
-The Fund offers three classes of shares, Retail Shares, Institutional Shares and R6 Shares, which differ only in their ongoing fees and eligibility requirements.
+The Funds offer three classes of shares, Retail Shares, Institutional Shares and R6 Shares, which differ only in their ongoing fees and eligibility requirements.
 You may convert Retail Shares into Institutional Shares if the value of your investment in a Fund is at least \$1,000,000.
 If the value of your investment in a Fund falls below \$1,000,000 because of redemptions, the Fund may convert your Institutional Shares into Retail Shares.
 You may convert Retail Shares or Institutional Shares into R6 Shares if you meet the eligibility requirements.
 The transaction will be based on the respective net asset value per share of each class on the trade date for the conversion.
-For U.S. federal income tax purposes, such a conversion will not be a taxable event.
+For U.S. federal income tax purposes, a conversion of shares of one class for shares of another class issued by the same Fund will not be a taxable event.
 You should consult your own tax adviser regarding specific questions of federal, state, local or foreign tax law.